kantarcise/Mobile-Tracking/Readme.md

 After installation, open the app.

+It will ask for permission to use the camera, if that is the case, allow it.

 It has pretty simple user interface, just press "START" to start recording.
 When you press "STOP" the video would be recorded.

 ### Tips And Tricks